-Startup Specifies the startup sound Sound 1 - 5: Built-in sounds (1 through 5) Off: Sound off Half Shutter Shutter Operation Specifies the sound volume.
-This setting is also used as the audio level during video output (page 73).
-Specifies the volume of movie and Audio Snapshot audio output.
-This volume setting is not used during video output (from the USB/AV port).
+Startup Specifies the startup sound Sound 1 - 5: Built-in sounds (1 through 5) Off: Sound off Half Shutter Shutter Operation Operation (C)) Specifies the sound volume.
+This setting is also used a audio level during video output (page 73).
+Play ((3)) Specifies the volume of movie and Audio Snapshot aud output.
+This volume setting is not used during video out (from the USB/AV port).

-· Setting a volume level of 0 mutes output.
+[·] Setting a volume level of 0 mutes output.